 Being tired reduces spontaneous movements, reducing total energy output

-If trying to get into shape and change body composition, sufficient sleep is vital.
+Sufficient sleep is vital if trying to get into shape and change body composition.
 Any positive changes to get more sleep are going to have positive changes in efforts to change body composition.

 Siengsukon, Catherine F et al. “Sleep Health Promotion: Practical Information for Physical Therapists.”
 Physical therapy vol. 97,8 (2017): 826-836. doi:10.1093/ptj/pzx057